arifC/compass-doc-adv/docs/tasks.md

 ## Task 1 - Runtime Status

 **Description**
 The system already manages some runtimes.
-We would like to know the status of the runtime with the name "Production".
+We would like to know the status of the runtime with the name "production".
 The status includes the condition and the timestamp.
 We need both information for this task.

 **Acceptance Criteria**
 Output shows: